AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 **2) Transit + FireNet**
 ```

 It will take about **3-4** minutes for the creation of the VNet.
-You can periodically check the status of the task, clicking on the top right side, on the *hourglass icon*.
+You can periodically check the status of the task, clicking on the top right-hand side, on the *hourglass icon*.
 Click on the refresh button.
 Once the task gets colored in green, you can finally assume that the VNet was successfully created.

 ```{important}
 **Clean up the SEARCH FIELD to restore the navigation panel view.**